gicastel/qest/README.md

 A simple, cross platform, command line tool to test MSSQL procedures without the needs of a SSDT project or custom procedures / assemblies.

 Define your own YAML file with before / after scripts (inline or external text files), input parameters and you can verify:
-- Result sets column names, column order, column types and row number
+- Result sets column names, column types, row number and valiues
 - Output parameters type and value
 - Return code value
 - Custom asserts in the form of a SQL query returning a scalar value